-of behavior that is impressive and ambitious in scale or scope
+of behavior that is impressive and ambitious in scope

 The adjective "expansive" is referring to the impressive physical scope of the war room that contrasts with Kwang's small office in the back.
 It could also refer to the mood ("friendly and open and willing to talk" and "marked by exaggerated feelings of euphoria") created by Janice and the other staffers who all believe in John Kwang and what he can do for the city.

-a protuberance on a bone especially for attachment of a muscle or ligament
+a protuberance on a bone attaching to a tendon or ligament

 "Eminence" also means "high status importance owing to marked superiority"--this would describe John Kwang's status in NYC, while the example sentence and chosen definition are describing the physical shape of Kwang's jaw, which, despite his lack of height, actually makes him look more eminent.

-(of animals especially human beings) having arrived at the onset of puberty (the age at which sex glands become functional) but not yet fully mature
+having arrived at the onset of puberty but not fully mature

 Here, "bequeath" does not directly connect to a written will and death, but it might hint at how this constant attitude of spiritual openness and generosity might seem resistant to dilution but is actually a drain on Kwang's life.
 The use of the word also emphasizes Kwang's wealth and paternal nature.